-20. Section 5 of the Bill allows trustees (other than executors dative; see section 74(1) of the Bill) to resign office.
+19. Section 5 of the Bill allows trustees (other than executors dative; see section 74(1) of the Bill) to resign office.
 Section 5 implements recommendation 5 in the Report on Trust Law and is a default provision.
 Under the present law, in section 3 of the 1921 Act, all trusts are held to include a power to any trustee to resign the office of trustee; however, in certain cases, for example where a trustee has accepted a legacy, or is appointed on a remunerated basis, the trustee is not entitled to resign.
 These exceptions to the general rule are not re-enacted, meaning that, where this default rule applies, any trustees (other than executors dative) are able to resign.
-Subsections (2) and (3) provide for the special case where a sole trustee wishes to resign and stipulate the conditions which must be satisfied before an effective resignation can be given.
-Section 5 applies irrespective of when the trust was created but only as respects resignations given after the section comes into force (subsection (4)).
+Subsections (2), (2A) and (3) provide for the special case where a sole trustee wishes to resign and stipulate the conditions which must be satisfied before an effective resignation can be given.
+Subsection (2) also provides that, for instance, where a trustee accepts office as the sole trustee of a trust, they must do so either in writing or impliedly.
+Subsection (3A) provides for the resignation to be effective from the date when intimation is given to all of the other traceable trustees and the judicial factor (if any).
+Section

+5 applies irrespective of when the trust was created but only as respects resignations given after the section comes into force (subsection (4)).